Skip to main content

 How Carrier Agreements Actually Perform

 Carrier agreements are often evaluated through visible discounts and proposal terms.
-Real carrier agreement performance depends on how pricing structure behaves across live shipping conditions.
+Real carrier agreement performance depends on how pricing structure behaves across live shipping conditions, shipment profile, invoice activity, and time.

 Carrier agreements do not perform based on visible pricing optics alone.
 Discount percentages, earned incentives, and proposal language may shape how an agreement looks during negotiation, but actual parcel agreement performance is driven by how pricing structure interacts with the shipment profile over time.